Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 ## Manage Protected Document Attributes
+The following sections use commands from the [AIPService](https://learn.microsoft.com/en-us/powershell/module/aipservice/?view=azureipps) and [AzureInformationProtection](https://learn.microsoft.com/en-us/powershell/module/azureinformationprotection/?view=azureipps) PowerShell modules.
+See [Azure Information Protection](https://learn.microsoft.com/en-us/powershell/azure/aip/overview?view=azureipps) for an overview on how to use these modules.
+The AzureInformationProtection module is different and from and supplements the AIPService PowerShell module that manages the Azure Rights Management service for Azure Information Protection.

 ### Determine The Owner of a Protected Document
 If a document is protected with user-defined permissions, then the person opening the document who doesn't have permissions will receive a message to contact the document owner with email address provided: